catherinecpaquet/starter-academic/content/en/authors/remi-theriault/_index.md

 ---
 # Display name
-title: Rémi Thériault
+title: Catherine Cimon-Paquet (She/Her)

 # Is this the primary user of the site?
 superuser: true

 # Role/position/tagline
-role: PhD Student (Social Psychology)
+role: PhD Student (Developmental and Educational Psychology)

 # Highlight the author in author lists? (true/false)
 highlight_name: true